Facts about Chrome Plating – Process, Types, and Applications

 History of Chrome Plating

 Chromium has been in use since the 20th century.
-That was when chromium got known for its protective properties.
-However, its use in the manufacturing industry to electroplate the metals started in 1920.
+That was when chromium became known for its protective properties.
+However, its use in the manufacturing industry to electroplate metals started in 1920.
 Therefore, the manufacturers could create the parts which were not only visually appealing but also had a good build to defend against rust and other environmental factors.

 Factors to Consider While Doing Chrome Plating